SmartData-Polito/darkvec/README.md

 * `knngraph.py`: implementation of the k-nearest-neighbor-graph described in the paper;
 * `utils.py`: some utility functions;
-* `review.py`: utility functions used in notebooks after the paper review;
+* `review.py`: utility functions used in notebooks after the paper review.
+Mainly used in the baseline experiments;
 * `kmeans.py`: implementation of the supervised k-Means algorithm described in the paper;